-4.4 Rule Conditions with Set Semantics
+5.4 Rule Conditions with Set Semantics

 In some applications, the primitive events that constitute a composite event can be the same structure.
 For example, AddItem could be a primitive event that is generated when a customer adds an item to his shopping cart.
-Rules can be defined to monitor multiple items added to the shopping cart and suggest new items based on the past customer experiences (association rules generated by a data mining tools).
+You can define rules to monitor multiple items added to the shopping cart and suggest new items based on the past customer experiences (association rules generated by a data mining tools).